bulwark-crypto/Bulwark-KB/docs/Guides/Staking-Troubleshooting-GUI.md

-# Staking Troubleshooting
+# Staking Troubleshooting - GUI

-**This guide is for th Windows, Linux, Mac and Raspbian GUI wallets, the commands specificed will not work as listed for CLI interfaces**
+**This guide is for the Windows, Linux and Mac GUI wallets.**
+**The commands specificed will not work as listed for CLI interfaces**

 To make sure your wallet is staking, the 1st step is to use the following command in your debug console: